uldtot/wcioShop/README.md

 Contact me at support@websitecare.io

 ### Todo ( Just a list of stuff i need to remember )
+- Secure admin files, they do not check if you are logged in before updating etc.
 - Need to find a solution for curreny (Maybe a setting with type of currency and a setting with position)
 - Need to find a solution for tax.
 Maybe tax on shipping and products and save the taxes in table seperate from rest.
 - Redirect module (301 or 302)